Migrate a blog from Ghost to Quarto

 Exporting your Ghost’s blog content

-Then click on Export, and click on Export JSON.
+Go to <YOUR_BLOG_URL>/ghost/#/settings/migration and click on Export, then Export JSON.

 Exporting my blog